 Turia studied at the University of New South Wales where she earned a double degree with honours in Mining Engineering and Science.
 She worked as a model before landing her dream job with Rio Tinto at their prestigious Argyle Diamond Mine and moving to Kununurra with her partner, Michael.
 Their lives were turned upside-down when she was trapped by a grassfire in a 100 kilometre ultra-marathon in September 2011, and suffered burns to 65 per cent of her body.

 For now, Michael and Turia live in the coastal community of Ulladulla, surrounded by friends and family.
 She spends her time training for an Iron Man, doing yoga, studying for an MBA and travelling the world giving motivational speeches.

 She is a well-recognised humanitarian dedicating her time to causes that she is passionate about.
 Interplast is one such cause – a charity that provides free reconstructive surgery to people in developing countries.
 In 2014, Turia and her team raised close to $200,000 for this incredible organisation (and hope to raise even more in 2015 when they tackle the Inca Trek).

 Turia has achieved so much in her short life.
 She was named the NSW Premier’s Woman of the Year and she was a finalist for Young Australian of the Year.
 She is an Ambassador for Interplast, she graced the cover of the Australian Women’s Weekly and she is a judge for the Australian Woman of the Future Fund.

-Her memoir ‘Everything to Live For’ with Libby Harkness was published late last year.
+Her memoir ‘Everything to Live For’ with Libby Harkness was published late in 2013.